Markovian properties of continuous group actions: algebraic actions, entropy and the homoclinic group: Topological Markov properties: results and examples

 \begin{definition} We say that an action $G\curvearrowright X$ has the \textbf{uniform (mean/strong) topological Markov property} if it satisfies the (mean/strong) topological Markov property with a memory set which is uniform. \end{definition}

-The topological Markov properties do not depend upon the choice of the metric as long as it is compatible with the topology of $X$.
+If two metrics $d$ and $d'$ on $X$ are both compatible with the given compact topology on $X$, then for any $\varepsilon>0$ there is some $\varepsilon'>0$ such that for any $x, y\in X$ satisfying $d'(x, y)\le \varepsilon'$ one has $d(x, y)\le \varepsilon$.
+It follows that the topological Markov properties do not depend upon the choice of the metric as long as it is compatible with the topology of $X$.
 Hence, they are invariants of topological conjugacy.